porterhau5/BloodHound-Owned/README.md

 The Ruby script (`bh-owned.rb`) and custom queries (`customqueries.json`) can be used with the official BloodHound app.
 However, the UI customizations are currently only available in the customized app found in this [forked BloodHound repo](https://github.com/porterhau5/BloodHound).

 Current UI customizations include:
- * Node highlighting in custom queries
+ * Node highlighting
  * Custom properties displayed on Node Info tab
  * Run custom queries from Node Info tab
  * Adding or removing nodes from blacklist via tooltip

-If you'd like to try out the features added in the customized BloodHound app, then follow the official BloodHound [install directions](https://github.com/BloodHoundAD/BloodHound/wiki/Getting-started) but substitute the forked repo URL (https://github.com/porterhau5/BloodHound) for the official repo URL in step 2 (cloning the repository).
+ * Marking or unmarking nodes as owned via tooltip

-You'll then need to build the custom app.
-Instructions for doing so are in [BloodHound's wiki](https://github.com/BloodHoundAD/BloodHound/wiki/Building-BloodHound-from-source).
+If you'd like to try out the features added in the customized BloodHound app, then either download a [pre-compiled binary here](https://github.com/porterhau5/BloodHound/releases) or build the app from source.
+If building from source, then follow the official BloodHound [install directions](https://github.com/BloodHoundAD/BloodHound/wiki/Getting-started) but substitute the forked repo URL (https://github.com/porterhau5/BloodHound) for the official repo URL in step 2 (cloning the repository).
+The building instructions are on [BloodHound's wiki](https://github.com/BloodHoundAD/BloodHound/wiki/Building-BloodHound-from-source).

 To use the custom queries, first copy the `customqueries.json` file to the Electron project's home folder:
  * Windows: `~\AppData\Roaming\bloodhound\`
  * Mac: `~/Library/Application Support/bloodhound/`
  * Linux: I'm not sure.
 If someone does this on Linux and figures this out then let me know.

 Refresh or restart BloodHound for the changes to take effect.
-They can be found in the Search Container (top-left) on the Queries tab underneath the Custom Queries header.
+Custom Queries can be found in the Search Container (top-left) on the Queries tab underneath the Custom Queries header.

 #### bh-owned.rb Usage